browserengineering/book/book/animations.md

             self.should_clip)
 ```

-We won't be cloning paint commands, since they're all going to be inside a
+Our browser won't be cloning paint commands, since they're all going to be
-composited layer, so we don't need to implement `clone` for them.
+inside a composited layer, so we don't need to implement `clone` for them.

 We can now build the draw display list.
 For each composited layer,
 create a `DrawCompositedLayer` command (which we'll define in just a